metabase/metabase/docs/embedding/signed-embedding-parameters.md

 If you want to restrict the data that's displayed in an embedded dashboard or SQL question, you can set up a **locked parameter**.
 A locked parameter filters the data in a dashboard or SQL question _before_ the results are displayed to the end user in a signed embed.

-You can use locked parameters to display filtered data based on attributes captured by your web server, such as a user login or a tenant ID.
+You can use locked parameters to display filtered data based on attributes captured by your web server, such as a username or a tenant ID.
 For more examples, see the [reference apps repo](https://github.com/metabase/embedding-reference-apps).

 1. Go to your dashboard or SQL question.
 Make sure you've set up a [dashboard filter](../dashboards/filters.md) or [SQL variable](../questions/native-editor/sql-parameters.md).
 2. Click on the **sharing icon** > **Embed this item in an application**.